StarlingXWeb/starlingx-website/src/pages/blog/starlingx-dual-stack-support.md

 This example is considering an AIO-DX installed as IPv6 single-stack.

-The list of created networks show the primary pool ID:
+The list of created networks shows the primary pool ID:

 ```
 # system network-list